codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 - `commerce.dataAccess.dataTypes` - This is the list of data types displayed on the final page before connecting a commerce platform.

 One use of this is to detect which language the user speaks and set text according to their locale.
 You can see a [simple example of this on GitHub](https://github.com/codatio/sdk-link/tree/main/examples/locales).

+# Changelog

+#### November 2023
+- **Options prop** - This new prop gives you programmatic control over link settings.
+- **Released @codat/sdk-link-types package** - Our new [NPM package](https://www.npmjs.com/package/@codat/sdk-link-types) means you don't have to manually import and maintain the type definitions.

+#### October 2023
+- **Support for non-modal views** - You can now [embed the component in non-modal views](/auth-flow/authorize-embedded-link#non-modal-styling) with our new `options` prop
+- **Reduced latency after auth** - We now poll every second to check whether the user has authed, meaning connection is confirmed faster.
+- **Bugs**:
+  + Fixed an issue where 'Landing page' settings were not reflected.

+#### June 2023
+- **Support for non-React JavaScript apps** - Without a dependency on React, you can use Embedded Link with all JavaScript frameworks or even vanilla JavaScript.
+- **Increased display control** - You now need to specify the dimensions of the Embedded Link component, which will expand to fit the given container size.
+Previously the component used a fixed width and height.
+- **Navigation improvements** - Source types (accounting, commerce, banking, and file upload) can now be connected in any order you choose.
+- **Performance improvements** - Link loads more quickly and can be loaded only when required.
+- **Connection status** - The connection status (success or error) is now shown during the Embedded Link flow.
+The SMB user can skip errors without interrupting the rest of the Link flow.